n0ni0/docker-magento/README.md

 ----
 * db: MySql server (listening on port 3306)
 * fpm: PHP-FPM listening on port 9000.
-* mailcatcher: (accessible on port 1080 with your web brower)
 * phpmyadmin: (accessible on port 8080 with your web brower)
 * apache: listening on http (80) only